29 Best Books on Neuroscience

 8."Biological Learning and Control – How the Brain Builds Representations, Predicts Events, and Makes Decisions (Computational Neuroscience Series)" by Reza Shadmehr and Sandro Mussa–ivaldi

 “Natural Image Statistics: A Probabilistic Approach to Early Computational Vision.
-(Computational Imaging and Vision)” Book Review: Natural images are the photographs of the typical environment we live in.
-In this book, the natural images are explored through different statistical models whose parameters are estimated from image samples.
-Its main aim is to computationally model the biological visual system.
-This research also finds its application in Computer Science and Engineering where it helps in the development of better image processing and computer vision methods.
-Besides being an introductory textbook, it is also a research monograph on modelling the statistical structure of natural images, providing a unified view of different models and approaches.
-This theoretical framework considers that the properties of our visual system are essentially reflections of the statistical structure of natural images.
-This happens because of evolutionary adaptation processes.
+(Computational Imaging and Vision)” Book Review: This book explores natural images through different statistical models whose parameters are estimated from image samples.
+Its primary goal is to computationally model the biological visual system.
+This research finds applications in computer science and engineering, helping to develop better image processing and computer vision methods.
+Besides being an introductory textbook, this book is also a research monograph on modeling the statistical structure of natural images, providing a unified view of different models and approaches.
+This theoretical framework considers the properties of our visual system to reflect the statistical structure of natural images because of evolutionary adaptation processes.

 9."Natural Image Statistics: A Probabilistic Approach to Early Computational Vision.
 (Computational Imaging and Vision)" by Aapo Hyvärinen and Jarmo Hurri

-“Fundamentals of Computational Neuroscience” Book Review: Computational neuroscience is a scientific discipline that concerns the theoretical study of the brain.
-It uncovers the principles and mechanisms guiding the development, organization and information processing in the nervous system.
-This book serves as an introductory text for this fascinating and complex topic for anyone interested in brain sciences.
-The readers are introduced to the theoretical foundation of neuroscience, focusing on the nature of information processing that happens inside the brain.
-‘Fundamentals of Computational Neuroscience’, now in its second edition, introduces us to some of the simplified computational models of neurons.
-They are suitable for exploring how information is processed in large brain-like networks.
-We are also introduced to several fundamental network architectures related to this mechanism along with models that perform higher-order cognitive functions.
-Simple MATLAB programs have also been included to better understand the computational models explained in the book.
+“Fundamentals of Computational Neuroscience” Book Review: This book provides an introduction to this intriguing and intricate topic for individuals interested in the brain sciences.
+It covers the theoretical foundations of neuroscience, with a particular emphasis on the nature of information processing in the brain.
+The second edition of ‘Fundamentals of Computational Neuroscience’ introduces several simplified computational models of neurons that are ideal for exploring how information is processed in large brain-like networks.
+The book also introduces fundamental network architectures related to this mechanism, as well as models that perform higher-order cognitive functions.
+Simple MATLAB programs have been included to aid in understanding the computational models presented in the book.

 advertisement